 Debugging Python and C/C++ Mixed-Language Applications

 Python’s popularity has grown so much and so fast, that most reports now list it as one of the top five most popular programming languages, along with C and C++.
-In high-performance computing environments, Python and C/C++ are often used together, resulting in complex, mixed-language applications.
-This article will explore the challenge of debugging Python in multi-language applications and suggest tools to streamline the process.
+In high-performance computing environments, Python and C / C++ are often used together, resulting in complex, mixed-language applications.
+This article will explore the challenge of debugging Python in multi-language applications (specifically debugging C / C++ and Python applications) and suggest tools to streamline the process.

 Python programmers have many choices to diagnose bugs in their Python code.